Convert Millimeters of Mercury to Bar

 How do I convert Millimeters of Mercury to Bar?

-A unit of pressure historically defined as the pressure exerted by a 1-millimeter column of mercury at standard gravity.
+A unit of pressure historically defined as the pressure exerted by a column of mercury exactly 1 millimeter tall at the standard acceleration of gravity (9.
 To convert Millimeters of Mercury to Bar, multiply by 0.00133322.
 For example, 25 mmHg equals 0.0333305 bar.

 How many Bar are in 1 Millimeters of Mercury?